 I remember when I started learning sign language and wanted to train to become a qualified interpreter.
 Everything seemed really simple!
-There was a pre-determined training path you followed, ASLI – one professional organisation and one registration body – NRCPD.
+You followed a pre-determined training path: ASLI – one professional organisation, and one registration body – NRCPD.

 One thing that has struck me over the past couple of years is the huge change within our profession.
 I have used the word fragmentation in the title, as this is what I have felt.

-With the establishment of organisations such as VLP, RBSLI and NUBSLI – it seems like our very small profession is dividing into yet smaller groups.
+With the establishment of organisations such as VLP, RBSLI and NUBSLI, it seems our very small profession is dividing into yet smaller groups.

-I understand that each of the groups I have mentioned has a different purpose.
+I understand that each group I mentioned has a different purpose.

-This article is not to here to comment on whether all of these organisations are necessary in our profession today.
+This article is not here to comment on whether all of these organisations are necessary for our profession today.

 We have less and less time as professionals.
-Maintaining a level of CPD, and adhering to the additional things that we have to as sign language interpreters mean we need to be able to communicate efficiently and effectively amongst our profession.
+Maintaining a level of CPD and adhering to the additional things that we have to sign language interpreters means we need to communicate efficiently and effectively in our profession.
 And this is very hard to do if we also need to share our voice across multiple organisations.

-There are of course positive areas of crossover and ‘best practise’ benefits.
+There are positive areas of crossover and ‘best practice’ benefits.
 Sharing ideas from one organisation to another so all can benefit is a good thing.
-There has to be room for partnerships, so that we are moving forward and not treading water.
+There has to be room for partnerships so that we are moving forward and not treading water.

 In any case, I think it’s time to look at how we can work collaboratively and move the game forward to make a real impact.
 And really allow the services that we are providing to enhance the level of access for the deaf community.